Alleviating the quantum Big-$M$ problem: Methods

 (\textit{iii}) To infer the scaling of the spectral gap with $M$, we note that $E_\text{\rm max} - E_0 \geq \min_{\vec x \in \overline{\mathcal C}} \{ f(\vec x) - f(\vec x^\ast)\} + M\, \|H_c\| \geq M\, \|H_c\| - M^\ast$, where we used the positivity of $H_c$ on the infeasible subspace and denote by $M^\ast$ the optimal $M$, i.e.\ the minimal $M$ satisfying Eq.~\eqref{eq:exact_reformulation condition}.
 Hence, $\Delta_0 / \Delta_M \geq (E_\text{\rm max} - E_0) / \bar f \geq (M\|H_c\| - M^\ast) / \bar f \geq (M\|H_c\| - M^\ast) / \|H_f -E_0\| $.
 Thus, in particular $\Delta_M \in O(\Delta_0 / M)$.

-\section{Benchmarked models}
+\subsection{Benchmarked models.}

-The present section illustrates the model definition and relevant details of the optimization problems tested, together with further results. \paragraph*{Random sparse LCBOs.} A general class of linearly-constrained binary quadratic optimization problems, whose formulation is \eqref{lcBQP}, have been generated.
+The present section illustrates the model definition and relevant details of the optimization problems tested, together with further results.

+Random sparse LCBOs.~A general class of linearly-constrained binary quadratic optimization problems, whose formulation is \eqref{lcBQP}, have been generated.
 We choose random instances for $Q$ and $A$ with a bounded row-sparsity $s$, i.e.\ $|\{j : Q_{ij} \ne 0\}| \le s \;\; \forall i $, and similarly for $A$.
 The non-vanishing entries of $Q$, $A$ and $b$ are uniformly drawn at random.
 We let the number of constraints $m$ grow linearly with the number of binary variables $n$, specifically, $m = \max\{\lfloor \frac{n}{5}\rfloor, 1\}$.

-\paragraph*{Set partitioning problem (SPP).} Let $R_i \subset S$ be a subset of $S=\{1,\dots,m\}$ with an associated cost $c_i\ge 0$, for $i=1,\dots,n$.
+Set partitioning problem (SPP).
+Let $R_i \subset S$ be a subset of $S=\{1,\dots,m\}$ with an associated cost $c_i\ge 0$, for $i=1,\dots,n$.
 A family of subsets $\{R_i\}_{i \in W}$ is a partition of $S$ if $\cup_{i \in W} R_i = S$ and $R_i \cap R_j = \emptyset$ for all $i\ne j \in W$.
 The SPP consists of finding a partition of $S$ with minimal total cost:

 The objective variables encode the subset family, with $x_i = 1$ if $R_i$ is in the family and $0$ otherwise.
 The constraints force the family to be a partition of $S$.
 We generate instances by randomly selecting constraint matrices $A$ with fixed density, i.e.\ number of non-zero entries over total number of entries.
 Fig.~\ref{fig:SPP} shows simulations results relative to this problem class.